 finite clause – includes a subject and a verb marked for tense and number: He uses a computer; Nonfinite – infrequently includes a subject and the verb is a "reduced" form (ing) that is not marked for tense or number; (His) using a computer…

-A gerund clause is singular in agreement with the verb.
+A gerund clause is usually singular in agreement with the verb.
+Two clauses coordinated with or or nor are also singular in agreement.

 PLURAL

-Two or more gerund clauses are plural in agreement with the verb.
+Two gerund clauses coordinated with and are plural in agreement.

 Spelling